Mastercam Reseller Profile – Q&A with Technical Education Solutions

 Community colleges are realizing that this type of product is absolutely mandatory in the manufacturing world, especially because when these students graduate, they are most likely going to see Mastercam—rather than one of our competitor’s products—in industry.
 Future engineers, carpenters, shipbuilders, machinists, artists, and people from all walks of life are using CAD/CAM software.
 It’s not just for the CNC mill in a factory.

-Asnuntuck Community College in Enfield, Connecticut just added on a new manufacturing wing and increased the number of Mastercam seats, because classrooms were overflowing.
+Asnuntuck Community College in Enfield, Connecticut, recently added on a new manufacturing wing and increased the number of Mastercam seats, because classrooms were overflowing.
 They went from 50 seats to 115 seats.
 That’s a big jump.
 Another school, Springfield Technical Community College in Massachusetts, went from 50 to 85 seats.

 What is your favorite feature in Mastercam?